wiktorwojcik112/hier/README.md

 If executes first block when condition is true and returns the result of its execution (the last expression).
 If there is a second block, it gets executed when condition is false and its value gets returned.

 ## While
-(while block block block)
+(while block block)
 While first executes first block in the new scope.
 Then it checks the value of the second block (must evaluate to a bool) and if its true, then it executes third block.
 Then it repeats check and execution as long as check evaluates to true.
-Thevalue of while evaluation is null, but it may be changed to the value of the last iteration (same for for and repeat loops).
-All blocks get executed in the same scope, so you can keep state between iterations using first block.
+Th evalue of while evaluation is null, but it may be changed to the value of the last iteration (same for for and repeat loops).

 ## Try
 (try expression block)